vaibhav-ace/Terminal-Command-Scripting/README.md

 - execute.c - a set of helper functions for running processes within the program
 - splitline.c - some text processing utilities

-To compile these sources run:
+If you want to observe bash commands, in order to compile these sources run:

 gcc -o smsh1 smsh1.c splitline.c execute.c